kronik3r/daktilo/README.md

 # How to use it
 Start by cloning the repository, then check the `_config.yml` file and change it accordingly.
 Note that the `title` property is what will be displayed as logo.
+Change the `num` in `paginate:num` to see the number of posts on one page.

 Finally execute `jekyll serve --watch` and head to [localhost:4000](http://127.0.0.1:4000) to see the result.